 2 tsps. sugar

-1. In a large pan cook the bacon until golden.
+1. In a large pan cook the bacon until golden and to render out the fat.

-2. Add the stock sauerkraut, potatoes, mushrooms, salt, pepper, bayleaf, juniper berries and bring to a boil.
-Simmer for about 1 hour.
+2. Add the stock to stop the browning, then the sauerkraut, potatoes, dried mushrooms, pepper, bay leaf, juniper berries and sugar. bring to a boil.
+Simmer gently for about 1 hour.

-3. When cooked, remove the bay leaves and the juniper berries and pass through a sieve or process with an immersion blender and return to the pan.
-Bring back to a boil.
+3. When cooked, you can leave it chunky, or you can puree the soup by removing the bay leaves and the juniper berries and pass through a sieve or process with an immersion blender.
+Return it to the pan and bring back to a boil.

 4. Cut up the sausage and cook it in the soup for about 15 minutes or until cooked.